Four Conditions For Bacterial Growth

 • Drying: Removing water directly inhibits bacterial growth.

 The impact of water activity on bacterial growth is closely linked to osmotic pressure.
 Bacteria in low-water-activity environments face osmotic stress, as water moves out of their cells.
 To counteract this, they may accumulate compatible solutes (e.g., sugars, amino acids) within their cytoplasm to maintain osmotic balance.
-However, extreme reductions in water activity can lead to cellular damage and death.
+Still, extreme reductions in water activity can lead to cellular damage and death.

 4. Nutrient Availability: Fueling Bacterial Growth